awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amazonmq-broker-user.md

 `Username`  <a name="cfn-amazonmq-broker-user-username"></a>
 The username of the broker user\.
 For Amazon MQ for ActiveMQ brokers, this value can contain only alphanumeric characters, dashes, periods, underscores, and tildes \(\- \. \_ \~\)\.
 For Amazon MQ for RabbitMQ brokers, this value can contain only alphanumeric characters, dashes, periods, underscores \(\- \. \_\)\.
 This value must not contain a tilde \(\~\) character\.
 Amazon MQ prohibts using guest as a valid usename\.
 This value must be 2\-100 characters long\.
-We strongly recommend that you never use any personally identifiable information in your broker usernames *Required*: Yes
+ Do not add personally identifiable information \(PII\) or other confidential or sensitive information in broker usernames\.
+Broker usernames are accessible to other AWS services, including CloudWatch Logs\.
+Broker usernames are not intended to be used for private or sensitive data\.
+*Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)